knocean/practises/nixos/README.md

 ## nginx

-I really like declarative configuration for web servers:
+I really like the declarative configuration for web servers:

 ```nix
   services.nginx = {